AFF

 We walked arm-in-arm as far as the security checkpoint.
 Without a

 ticket, he wasn’t permitted to escort me to the departure lounge.
-We had to make do, and although we were in

 public, where he could be recognized, we tenderly kissed each other good-bye.